wearebraid/griddle/readme.md

 # 🍳 Griddle - Cook up something delicious.

+## Vue 3 Support
+Version 3.0.0+ of Griddle supports Vue 3.
+If you need vue 2.0 support then do not upgrade Griddle in your project beyond 2.x. 👍

+## Introduction
 Griddle is a system of Sass functions and mixins with an accompanying visual grid overlay to help you be exact with your front-end development.

 The goal of the system is to assist front-end engineers in executing a 1:1 implementation of referenced designs.
 This is done through a visual grid overlay that is toggleable in the browser and an accompanying set of `.scss` mixins and functions that place items precisely on the grid.